DavidTurland/script2ansible/README.md

 # bash2ansible

 ##
-Converts bash scripts to Ansible tasks which can be used to generate Playboos or Role 'task' files
+Converts bash scripts, or perl scripts to Ansible tasks which can be used to generate Playbooks or Role 'task' files

 ##
 Converts slack 'roles' into Ansible Roles

-# Thanks to
-ChatGPT 4.1 for turning a whim into code, and helping in the evolution.

 # Install Locally for Development